 - 4 medium sweet potatoes

 - 1–2 teaspoons coconut oil (may substitute olive oil, avocado oil, melted butter)

 - Preheat oven to 375°F.

-- Wash potatoes and pat dry.
-Rub with coconut oil and sprinkle with sea salt.
+- Rub the potatoes with oil and sprinkle with salt.

-- Remove from oven and serve or cool and store in the fridge for up to 4 days.
+- Leftovers may be stored in an airtight container in the fridge for up to 4 days.